Stories

 She picked him up.
 He nuzzled into her neck and closed his eyes.
 He was a perfect balance of playful and calm.

-E inspected every puppy in the litter, but always went back to this little guy.
+E inspected every puppy in the litter, but always returned to this little guy.
 When she looked at other puppies, he always kept his eyes on her.
 He chose her, and she chose him.
 She named him Cooper.

 A few weeks later, I went with her to pick Cooper up.
 The first house he visited was my house.
 So much for that line in the sand.
 I watched them together, went for walks with them, took him out about every thirty minutes, and fell head over heels in love with the "damn dog."
 I was sad when she took him home to Newport News.